strimzi/strimzi.github.io/_posts/2020-09-29-strimzi-survey-results.md

 ## Wanted features

-This was another free text answer, because we didn't want to contrain people to what we already have on the backlog.
+This was another free text answer, because we didn't want to constrain people to what we already have on the backlog.

-Here's a best-effort rundown of the sorts of replies we got, in decresing order of popularity:
+Here's a best-effort rundown of the sorts of replies we got, in decreasing order of popularity:

 1. Various "UI"-type requirements, for Kafka and CC.
-A lot of the ask here is metrics/monitoring and alterting OOTB, though it's not completely clear how many people wanted the metrics integrated into a UI or were happy with grafana dashboards.
+A lot of the ask here is metrics/monitoring and alerting OOTB, though it's not completely clear how many people wanted the metrics integrated into a UI or were happy with Grafana dashboards.

 2. More balancing-related functionality.
-This includes balancing replics when adding and removing disks as well as support for balancing for individual topics and changing the replication factor.
+This includes balancing replicas when adding and removing disks as well as support for balancing for individual topics and changing the replication factor.

 3. Better cert handling/integration with things like cert-manager and Vault were also popular.

-At the tail-end, with the same number of requstors:
+At the tail-end, with the same number of requesters:

 * A better experience when managing connectors.
 Specifically people find it cumbersome having to build and maintain images and suggestions that a catalog would make it easier to find connectors.
 * Autoscaling.
 This is a bit ambiguous because a Kafka cluster can be scaled horizontally and vertically, but also increasing the number of partitions is also a way of scaling individual topics.